ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_windows.md

 ### [Building and Running the Sample Code](#building-and-running-the-sample-code)

-The Dynamixel SDK example code for Python uses the library files built in previous step.
+The DYNAMIXEL SDK example code for Python uses the library files built in previous step.

 #### Run Example